Open-Markets-Initiative/omi-xml-specifications/ReadMe.md

 The Open Markets Initiative (Omi) is a group of technologists dedicated to enhancing the stability of electronic financial markets using modern development methods.

-For a list of Omi Hft projects see [Omi Projects](https://github.com/Open-Markets-Initiative/Directory/tree/main/Projects "Open Markets Initiative Projects"); for details of Omi rules and regulations see [Omi Directory](https://github.com/Open-Markets-Initiative/Directory "Open Markets Initiative Directory").
+Other generated code can be found at [Omi Projects](https://github.com/Open-Markets-Initiative/Directory/tree/main/Projects "Open Markets Initiative Projects"); for details of Omi rules and regulations, see [Omi Directory](https://github.com/Open-Markets-Initiative/Directory "Open Markets Initiative Directory").
 ## Organizations

 > CIX Trading Inc. · Investors Exchange